sagefy/sagefy/docs/Planning-Sequencer.md

 **Learner-Card Ability** - $$p(correct)$$

 - _Definition_ - How likely is the learner to respond to the given card well?
-(Only applies to assessment cards.)
+(Only applies to scored cards.)
 - _When_ - Selecting the next card.
 Assessing Learner-Unit Ability.
 - _Factors_ - Learner-unit ability, card difficulty, guess, slip.
 - _Formula_ - `learned * (1 - slip) + (1 - learned) * guess`